stungeye/Programming-1-Notes/docs/11-pointers/02-pointers-and-functions.md

 <iframe height="800px" width="100%" src="https://replit.com/@stungeye/Functions-as-Arguments-with-Function-Pointers?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-## Creating Aliases std::function and Function Pointers
+## Creating Aliases for std::function and Function Pointers

 As a human it can be hard to parse complex `std::function` or function pointer types.
 For that reason it's nice to use the `using` keyword to create aliases for these complex types.